Iqbolshoh/java-test-platform/README.md

 - 🏆 **Scoring System**: Correct answers earn points.
 - 🔄 **Automatic Progression**: Moves to the next question automatically.
 - ✅ **Final Score Summary**: Displays correct, incorrect answers, and total score at the end.
+- 🎨 **User-Friendly Interface**: Simple and interactive GUI for better user experience.
+- 📊 **Performance Tracking**: Keeps track of the user's score throughout the test.
+- 🔁 **Replay Option**: Restart the test after completion.

 ## 🛠 Installation & Usage
 1. **Clone the Repository**